callumbwhyte/secret-store/README.md

 To replace the value for an existing key, either:

-- Delete the existing key can add it again with the new value
+- Delete the existing key and add it again with the new value
 - Create a new key with the same name as the existing key - it will replace the existing value

 ### Accessing secrets